gschenck/sumatrapdf/README.md

 document has them.

 For example, the author recently bought the PDF version of ISO/IEC 14882:2011 from the ANSI online store (this is the "C++11" Standard).
-This version (branded as an ANSI standard, but of course with identical content) does *not* have section bookmarks embedded in the PDF file.
+This version - branded as an ANSI standard, but of course with identical content - does *not* have section bookmarks embedded in the PDF file.
 Obviously, navigating in a 1356-page tome without an outline is less than comfortable - and this licensed PDF file is also "protected", so I can't add and embed my own bookmarks ...